jmeowmeow/PixieReport/express-progress/tasks.md

 * Presumes "Full PixieReport Function" below (pixie sets, etc.)

 - [ ] Remove unused files and functions.
+- [ ] Remove neglected endpoint handlers which have served their purpose
 - [ ] Remove console.log for routine operations.
 - [ ] Update the prospectus document.
 - [ ] Add an about/credits/source/acknowledgements page.